Balut (food): Locations of consumption

 Balut is consumed in high amounts within countries in Southeast Asia, including Laos, Cambodia, Vietnam, Thailand, and the Philippines.
-Pateros is a first-class municipality in metro Manila, Philippines, that is famous for its duck-raising industry and balut production.
+Pateros is a first-class and sole municipality in Metro Manila, Philippines, that is famous for its duck-raising industry and balut production.
 The Pateros municipality was actually named for its duck farmers by speakers of Spanish.

 Balut is recognized as a national food of the Philippines.
 It is commonly sold as a street food and served as an appetizer in restaurants.
 The taste of balut is similar to chicken soup, and it has an unusual texture.

 Balut is found in some countries and locations of North America.
 While it cannot be found in every store in North America, specialty stores such as T&T — and, in particular, Filipino stores in the Greater Vancouver area — often sell balut.
 In the United States, growers such as Metzer Farms specialize in balut production, spreading the knowledge of balut and its awareness.

 One reason it may not be found or consumed as frequently in North America is that the majority of people outside of Southeast Asia still recognize balut as a novel and taboo food and are often anxious about trying it.

 Consumption

 In the Philippines, balut is often eaten with salt or a chili, garlic, and vinegar (white or coconut sap) mixture to season, depending on personal preference.
 Balut can be served in many ways and may be cooked, boiled, or fried.
 It may be cooked adobo style, fried in omelets, or used as filling in pastries.
 Although balut is globally recognized as a Filipino food, it is being consumed less and less in the Philippines.
 This is partly due to increasingly Western tastes, but also because balut is often associated with poverty.

 Some countries and locations will serve balut raw, although this is not a common practice.
 "Raw", in this sense, could mean the balut was lightly boiled or cooked very briefly.
 This is potentially dangerous, since it increases the risk of spoiling and of ingesting harmful microorganisms.

-In Ho Chi Minh City, Vietnam, balut can be found in the streets, where vendors operate on the back of motorbikes in alleys.
-Balut is served as quail eggs.
-First, it is steamed and then served with salt, chili, and pepper.
+In Vietnam, balut (trứng vịt lộn, hột vịt lộn) can be found in the majority of breakfast restaurants selling noodles (often as a side dish) and night street vendors.
+It is boiled and then served in small bowls with salt, chili, pepper and ginger.